jasongrimes/grimesit-mm/_pages/about.md

 I learned to program in C, C++ and Java, then fell in love with the Internet and began to specialize in web applications.
-I’ve written production PHP and JavaScript code since the earliest days of both, seen their best practices grow and change over time, and enjoyed their evolution into mature and powerful languages that run the modern web.
+I’ve written production PHP and JavaScript code since the earliest days of both, and enjoyed their evolution into mature and powerful languages that run the modern web.

 I helped start-up, scale, and operate [ProZ.com](https://www.proz.com/),